 Relocation compliance before take-off

-Before you begin working through your checklist, it’s important to be aware of the host country’s rules and regulations.
+As you begin working through your checklist, it’s important to be aware of the host country’s rules and regulations.
 What is different from employment in the home country?
 This knowledge will give you a solid foundation as you proceed through the compliance and legal obligations.

 Immigration & registration